Construction dumpster rental in Ridgecrest

 Text dispatch when full

-Site supers text a photo with the container number straight to the dispatcher — no portal logins, no ticketing.
+Site supers text a photo of the debris plus the container number to the dispatcher — no portal logins, no ticketing.

 Step 2